 This Policy covers both our online and offline data collection activities, including information that we may collect through our various websites (including www.nitrocircus.com, www.thrillone.com, www.streetleague.com, www.nitroworldgames.com, shop.nitrocircus.com) (the “Thrill One Websites”), applications and offline programs and events (as applicable).
-By using our Nitro Website or applications or by otherwise giving us your information, you agree to this Policy.
+By using our Thrill One Websites or applications or by otherwise giving us your information, you agree to this Policy.
 If you do not agree to this Policy, you must not use our website or application or give us any of your information.

 Please note that we may change the Policy at our absolute discretion and without notice.
 Rest assured that a version of the current Policy will be available on this website as they are changed.
-It is also implied that by continuing to use our website you accept the Policy as they apply, and as amended, from time to time.
-This legal disclaimer is in no way limited or altered by any other terms or conditions on the Thrill One Websites, this Policy controls.
+By continuing to use the Thrill One Websites, you accept the Policy as they apply, and as amended, from time to time.
+In case of any inconsistency between this Policy and any other terms or conditions on the Thrill One Websites, this Policy controls.

-(a) Our websites: This refers to any consumer/customer-directed websites operated by Nitro including sites that we operate under our own domains/URLs (including the Nitro Website) and sites that we may run on third party social networks such as Facebook.
-This Policy will only apply to our sites if it provides a direct link to this page.
+(a) Our websites: This refers to any consumer/customer-directed websites operated by Thrill One including sites that we operate under our own domains/URLs (including the Thrill One Websites) and sites that we may run on third party social networks such as Facebook.
+This Policy will apply to our sites only if the site provides a direct link to this Policy.

-(b) Mobile sites/apps: This refers to any consumer/customer-directed mobile sites or applications, if any, operated by Nitro including smartphone apps.
-This Policy will apply to all Nitro mobile sites/apps, if any, if it provides a direct link to this page.
+(b) Mobile sites/apps: This refers to any consumer/customer-directed mobile sites or applications, if any, operated by Thrill One including smartphone apps.
+This Policy will apply to Thrill One mobile sites/apps, if any, only if the mobile site/app provides a direct link to this Policy.

-Depending on how you interact with us (online or offline) we may collect various types of information from you, as described below.
+Depending on how you interact with us (online or offline) we may collect various types of information from you, as described below (collectively “Personal Information”).
 In some instances (and unless we say otherwise below), we may combine one type of information with another type of information, and store them together in our records.
 We strive to limit the amount of information we collect and store to that information which is reasonably necessary to provide you the relevant services.
 We generally store your information for as long as your account is active with us or as needed to provide you the relevant services, or until you ask us to delete the information.
-We may store your information for a longer period of time to comply with legal or regulatory obligations, resolve disputes, enforce our agreements, or for records management purposes.
+We may store your information for a longer period of time to comply with legal or regulatory obligations, to resolve disputes, or to enforce our agreements, or for records management purposes.

 (a) Personal contact information: This includes any information that would allow us to personally contact you, such as your name, home or mailing address, phone number (home, cell, etc.), or email address.
 We typically collect personal contact information in connection with a variety of activities and services, including general website registration, newsletter sign-up, website community features, online purchases, customer service inquiries, contests and other promotions, and consumer/customer surveys.

-(c) Technical computer information: This includes any information about the computer system or other technological device that you may be using to access one of our websites or applications, such as the IP address of the computer or other device.
+(d) Technical computer information: This includes any information about the computer system or other technological device that you may be using to access one of our websites or applications, such as the IP address of the computer or other device.
 We typically collect this information through automated technologies such as cookies and web beacons.
 Technical computer information may be linked to your personal contact information.

-(f) Consumer/Customer-generated content: This refers to any content that you create and then share with us (and perhaps others) by uploading it to one of our websites or applications, including one of our sites.
+(g) Consumer/Customer-generated content: This refers to any content that you create and then share with us (and perhaps others) by uploading it to one of our websites or applications, including one of our sites.
 Examples may include photos, videos, personal stories, or other similar media or content.
-We may collect and publish consumer/customer-generated content in connection with a variety of activities, including contests and other promotions, website community features, consumer/customer engagement, and third party social networking.
+We may collect and publish consumer/customer-generated content in connection with a variety of activities, including contests and other promotions, website community features, consumer/customer engagement, and third-party social networking.

-(g) Social network information: This refers to any information that is part of your profile on a third party social network (such as Facebook) and that you allow the third party social network to share with us.
+(h) Social network information: This refers to any information that is part of your profile on a third party social network (such as Facebook) and that you allow the third party social network to share with us.
 Examples include your basic account information (e.g., name, email address, gender, birthday, current city, profile picture, user ID, list of friends, etc.) and any other additional information or activities that you permit the third party social network to share with third party application developers.
-For example, we may receive your social network profile information (or parts of it) every time you download or interact with a Nitro web application on a social network such as Facebook or every time you use a social networking feature that is integrated within a Nitro site (such as Facebook Connect).
-To learn more about how your information from a third party social network may be obtained by Nitro (or other third party application developers), please visit the website of the relevant social network.
+For example, we may receive your social network profile information (or parts of it) every time you download or interact with a Thrill One web application on a social network such as Facebook or every time you use a social networking feature that is integrated within a Thrill One site (such as Facebook Connect).
+To learn more about how your information from a third party social network may be obtained by Thrill One (or other third party application developers), please visit the website of the relevant social network.

 The following paragraphs describe the various purposes and features for which we might collect and use your information, and the different types of information that might be collected for each.
 Please note that not all of the uses below will be relevant to every consumer/customer.